Humanities.png

 Unit 1: Change and Conflict

-In Unit 1, students examine life between the wars through two areas of study: Ideology and Conflict, and Social and Cultural Change.
+In Unit 1, students examine life through two areas of study: Ideology and Conflict, and Social and Cultural Change.

 In AoS1, students focus on the events, ideologies, individuals and movements of the period that led to the end of empires and the emergence of new nation states before and after World War One; the consequences of World War One; the emergence of conflict; and the causes of World War Two.
 They investigate the impact of the treaties which ended the Great War and which redrew the maps of Europe and its colonies, breaking up the former empires of the defeated nations, such as the partitioning of the German, Austro-Hungarian and Ottoman Empires.
 They consider the aims, achievements and limitations of the League of Nations.

 In AoS2, students focus on the social life and cultural expression in the late nineteenth century and the first half of the twentieth century, and their relation to the technological, political and economic changes of the period.
 Students explore particular forms of cultural expression from the period.
-We will look at things like the Roaring Twenties, the Great Depression, and the impact of the rise of Nazism in Germany.
+We will look at the Roaring Twenties, the Great Depression, and the impact of the rise of Nazism in Germany.
+We examine questions such as, what was life like for young people in Nazi Germany?
+Why were the 1920s the 'roaring', socially progressive and challenging to the old order?
+Was prohibition effective in the US?

 Unit 2: The changing world order